evanwill/refine-lessons/openrefine-urls.md

 ## Example 2: URL Queries and Parsing JSON

-Many cultural institutions provide web APIs enabling users to access information about their collections via simple HTTP requests.
+Many cultural institutions provide web APIs enabling users to access information about their collections via simple [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) requests.
 These sources enable new queries and aggregations of text that were previously impossible, cutting across boundaries of repositories and collections to support large scale analysis of both content and metadata.
-This example will harvest data from the [Chronicling America](http://chroniclingamerica.loc.gov/) project to collect a small set of newspaper front pages with full text.
+This example will harvest data from the [Chronicling America](http://chroniclingamerica.loc.gov/) project to assemble a small set of newspaper front pages with full text.
 Following a common web scraping workflow, Refine is used to construct the query URL, fetch the information, and parse the JSON response.

 > Chronicling America is fully open, thus no key or account is needed to access the API and there are no limits on the use.